saylordotorg/course_comm323/Unit03.md

+---
+layout: default
+title: "COMM323: Comparative Media Systems"
+course_description: "In this course, we will explore the ways stakeholders influence the media environment we live in today.
+We will critically examine the ways new media technology allows the general population to access and actively contribute to social media content.
+This course will also develop a working knowledge of how media are operated and regulated under varied political and economic influences."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: North American Media Systems** <span id="3"></span> *This unit offers a comparison between media systems based in Canada and the United States.
 You will engage with material that presents the